dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 ```

 The problem is we don't know what is beyond our `next_position` yet and we will have to search into a direction until we
-find anything other than a `Tile::block`.
+find anything other than a `Tile::Block`.

 We will need to loop into a given direction and calculate the next position for each iteration.
 Best to move our next position logic into it's own function so we can use it in our loop later: